|Instructor||Miriam I. Saldoriga RN MSN|

 - Use a footnote (or endnote) when paraphrasing a source’s idea or citing data and other facts which are not common knowledge.

 - Take clear notes to keep your own thoughts apart from those you acquire during your reading so that you do not inadvertently submit the words or ideas of others as your own.

 It is not acceptable to falsify the data upon which you base your ideas or to present the ideas of others as your own, intentionally or unintentionally.
 To avoid such problems, be sure to give credit to any information that comes from an outside source such as a book, an article, or a website.
-In the event that academic dishonesty does occur, it may result in penalties of admonition, warning, or expulsion from the course.
+In the event that academic dishonesty does occur, it may result in penalties of admonition, warning, or expulsion from the online learning system.

 Purdue University’s Online Writing Lab (OWL) has given us permission to include the link to their Online Writing Lab for tips on how to avoid plagiarism:http://owl.english.purdue.edu/owl/resource/589/03/ (Links to an external site.).
 The OWL is also a great resource for many topics related to college writing.

 You may contact your Academic Advisor if you wish to discuss any personal issues which impact your ability to participate in the online learning system.
 If you need specific adaptation or accommodations because of a disability, or if you have medical information you wish to share, please contact Academic Services by email as soon as possible.
 We will accommodate all individuals who cannot participate in this course in the traditional manner due to a disability.